Who or what inspired you to take up the piano and pursue a career in music?

 Which particular works do you think you play best?

 This is a most difficult question for me to answer!
-Of course I feel affinity towards certain composers and works, but I think one of the challenges for me is to get into the minds of every composer I want to play, and to truly – as much as I personally believe I can – understand the works I perform.
+Of course I feel affinity towards certain composers and works, but I think one of the challenges for me is to get into the mind of every composer I want to play, and to truly – as much as I personally believe I can – understand the works I perform.
 When that happens, that work will be one that I feel I play best.

 How do you make your repertoire choices from season to season?